dimsemenov/Magnific-Popup/website/documentation.md

 Please ask general questions through <a href="http://stackoverflow.com/questions/ask?tags=magnific-popup">StackOverflow</a> tagged with `magnific-popup`.

+If you're looking for touch-friendly popup just for images, <a href="http://photoswipe.com">PhotoSwipe</a> might be a better choice.

 # magnific popup docs

 * This will become a table of contents (this text will be scraped).